iva-lazarova/retrieval-augmented-generative-QA/README.md

 # What is this project about?

+This is a question-answering app that allows users to provide a large language model(LLM) with custom data the LLM has not been trained on, so that it can perform Q&A based on that data.

-This is a question-answering app for custom data built by using model inputs and embeddings-based search with the following stack: LangChain, OpenAI and Chroma.
+It uses model inputs and embeddings-based search with the following stack:
+LangChain, OpenAI and Chroma.
 Streamlit for the front-end.

 Pipeline:
 1. Prepare search data: